 Created by legislative action in 1983, OSSM is Oklahoma’s two-year, public, residential high school for juniors and seniors with exceptional ability in science and mathematics.
-OSSM was recently named no. 24 Public High School in the nation by Newsweek and the leading public and STEM school in Oklahoma.
-The 148 students (76 seniors and 72 juniors) represent 73 high schools in 28 counties throughout the state of Oklahoma.
-Standardized testing is reported for domestic students only.
+OSSM was recently named no. 18 Public High School in the nation by Newsweek and the leading public and STEM school in Oklahoma.

 Admission is a competitive process initiated by written application.
 Semifinalists are interviewed by a committee comprised of community leaders and faculty before final selection is determined.